 Revenue from patient services is recognized when the service is provided.

-Ancillary revenue consists of parking and food sales, which are recognized when the goods are sold and services provided.
+Revenue from parking and food sales is recognized when the goods are sold and services provided.

 Grants approved but not received at the end of an accounting period are accrued.
 Where a portion of a grant relates to a future period, it is deferred and recognized in that subsequent period.